Tennis top-ranked Djokovic spends religious day in detention | Sports-Games

 - Australia

-Regardless of who made an error on the visa or the vaccination waiver or whatever, the reality on Friday for men's tennis No. 1 Novak Djokovic was spending one his important religious holidays in an Australian detention hotel working on his challenge against deportation.
+Regardless of who made an error on the visa or the vaccination waiver or whatever, the reality Friday for tennis No. 1 Novak Djokovic was spending one of his important religious holidays in an Australian detention hotel working on his challenge against deportation.

-Djokovic flew to Australia confident his paper work was in order, given he'd been approved by Victoria state government for a medical exemption.
+Djokovic flew to Australia confident he had everything he needed to compete, given he had been approved by Victoria state government for a medical exemption.

 That same evidence didn't comply with the Australian government's regulations.

-So, instead of preparing to defend his Australian Open title, and bid to win a men's-record 21st major title, he's preparing for a court battle in the Federal Circuit Court on Monday to challenge his visa cancellation and deportation.
+So, instead of preparing to defend his Australian Open title, and bid to win a men's-record 21st major title, he's preparing to go to the Federal Circuit Court on Monday to challenge his visa cancellation and deportation.

-Attention is moving away from Djokovic's vaccination status and onto questions about how the nine-time Australian Open champion, a regular visitor to Melbourne, could have wound up in this situation.
+Attention is moving away from Djokovic's vaccination status — a touchy topic in a city where people spent so long in lockdown and were subject to harsh travel restrictions — and onto questions about how the nine-time Australian Open champion could have wound up in this situation.

-Even some who've been critical of Djokovic in the past are now in his corner.
+Even some who have been critical of Djokovic in the past are now in his corner.

 But when he landed at the airport, the Australian government's Border Force canceled Djokovic's visa, saying he "failed to provide appropriate evidence to meet the entry requirements."
-Australia's strict COVID-19 laws dictate that incoming travelers must have had two shots of a recommended vaccine, or must have an exemption with a genuine medical reason, such as an acute condition, to avoid it.
+Australia's strict COVID-19 laws dictate that incoming travelers must have had two shots of an approved vaccine, or must have an exemption with a genuine medical reason, such as an acute condition, to avoid quarantine.

 Tennis Australia said Djokovic's request for an exemption "was granted following a rigorous review process."
 Neither Tennis Australia nor Djokovic revealed the reason he sought an exemption.